Labor Relations

 3. Part-time classified employees shall be entitled to the number of paid hours on a holiday that their monthly schedule bears to a full time schedule.

 4. Full-time alternate work schedule employees shall receive eight (8) hours of regular holiday pay per holiday.
-Any differences between the scheduled shift for the day and eight (8) hours may be adjusted by use of vacation leave, use or accumulation of compensatory time as appropriate, or leave without pay.

 1. Holiday Credit